 We’ve covered everything from how to find your target audience to measuring your content marketing results.
-Now it’s time to look at some real content examples and strategies from businesses using different types of content to attract their target audience.
+Now it’s time to look at some real content examples and strategies from b2b businesses using different types of content to attract their target audience.

 Offering Free Useful Tools

 While many businesses charge for their online toolset, others choose to create free tools to attract their target customers.

 First off, people love to talk about the best tools – especially the free ones- in their industry with their audience.
 By creating free tools that are useful for your potential customers, you are likely to gain lots of great coverage by bloggers in your industry whose audience also will include your potential customers.
-This boils down to lots of links and lots of exposure for your business.
+This boils down to lots of exposure for your business.

 - Make sure your tools work for your target audience and customer base.Service-based businesses may fear that releasing tools that could help their potential customers may encourage those customers to do things on their own instead of employing their services.
-In reality, your best customers will likely be the ones that are appreciative you offer free tools, but do not have the time to use them for their own business.Likewise, product-based businesses may fear that releasing free tools will prevent their customers from buying premium tools.
+In reality, your best customers will likely be the ones who appreciate your free tools but do not have the time to use them.Likewise, product-based businesses may fear that releasing free tools will prevent their customers from buying premium tools.
 In reality, if you make a useful free tool, people will be more inclined to pay for more features in premium tools.

 - Get coverage for your tools.Seek out bloggers in your industry and let them know about your tools.
 Offer them special support while they try them out and make their experience as smooth as possible to encourage blog coverage of your free tools.

 - Don’t stop improving your tools.First impressions are important.
 The last thing you would want is for a potential customer to have a bad experience with the free tool you have to offer, especially if you offer premium ones.
 Keep your tools as up-to-date and functional as possible.

 Designing Informative Infographics

 What can you learn from KISSmetrics in terms of designing informative infographics?

 Infographics are a great way to demonstrate your business’ knowledge on a particular topic.
 If your infographics show that you are an expert in the area you offer products and services, you’ll likely gain more customers from them.

 Regardless of whether your goal is link building or not, make sure that each of your infographics are easy to share so your business can gain additional exposure among blogs and other websites.

-Don’t forget that not everyone has a blog to share your infographic upon.
+Don’t forget that not everyone has a blog to share your infographic on.
 Let them share it with their social media audience instead with easy to find social sharing buttons for Twitter, Facebook, Google+, and Pinterest.

 Providing Valuable Resources in a Variety of Formats